percona/k8spg-docs/docs/update.md

 differs from the current version by more than one, make several incremental updates sequentially.

-Considering the Operator uses `postgres-operator` namespace, upgrade to the version {{ version }} includes the following steps.
+Considering the Operator uses `postgres-operator` namespace, upgrade to the version {{ release }} includes the following steps.

 1. Update the [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
     for the Operator, taking it from the official repository on Github, and do